mfulmer1138/pythontutorial/README.md

 Not critical or necessary, but if you want to isolate your Python installation and the libraries you download, you can look at virtualenv.
 I will use this to help keep track of the libraries I need for a specific project.
   * https://virtualenv.pypa.io/en/stable/installation/

-With the information here - you should have more than enough tools to know "the next questions to ask."
-Equipped with this information, your Google and Youtube searches should get you where you want to go.